laprade/laprade.github.io/about.md

 title: About
 ---

-Hi, I'm Alex.
+Hi, I'm Alex LaPrade.
 I’m currently a product manager at [Dispatch](http://dispatch.me).
 Previously, I was a product manager at Angie’s List.
 While I was there, I worked on

 * the SnapFix iOS app / Android app / web widget
 * the core Angie's List iOS/Android mobile apps